malafeev01/rsp-frontend/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run build-dev`

 Build development version of the app

+### What is difference between development and production verions ?
+There is only one difference between these two version - different addresses on WebSocket server.